Principles of Conditionality and Layering of Error Rates with Application to Platform Trials: Layering of Error Rates

+For regulatory agencies like the European Medical Agency (EMA) and the United States Food and Drug Administration (FDA), the primary purpose of Type I error rate control is to limit the rate of approving a treatment lacking efficacy (e.g., drug), which we refer to as Incorrect Approval Rate (IAR) control.
+In the United States, the FDA currently permits at most five incorrect approvals per one hundred ineffective compounds studied, corresponding to an IAR of 5-per-100.
+Rather than attempting to control this error rate directly across various study designs, the FDA instead mandates that each individual study controls its familywise error rate at $5\%$ within each $\textit{study}$.
+In enforcing this mandate, control of IAR at $5\%$ across studies is also achieved.
+To understand what this means, it is important to define the different layers of error-rate control.

-\subsection{Two layers of families and error rates}
+\subsubsection{Two layers of families and error rates}

+In many modern inferential settings, when there are decisions to be made both \textit{within} and \textit{across} studies, two layers of families may exist.
+As such, there are two different error rates we need to consider:

 \begin{description} \item[Within study] Within each study, there may be multiple \textit{doses} and/or \textit{endpoints}.
-The \textit{within-study} family of inferential statements is the collection of (prespecified) statements to be made about them (such as confidence intervals for low dose efficacy in the primary endpoint and high dose efficacy in the secondary endpoint). \item[Across studies] The result of each study is the study compound is either approved, or not.
-So to control the rate at which compounds that should not be approved are incorrectly approved by regulators, the family is a family of \textit{studies}, the family of statements about whether the test compound of each study in the family has efficacy. \end{description}
+The \textit{within-study} family of inferential statements is the collection of (prespecified) statements to be made about them (e.g. confidence intervals for low dose efficacy in the primary endpoint and high dose efficacy in the secondary endpoint). \item[Across studies] Across all studies, the outcome of each study is whether the study compound is approved or not.
+The \textit{across-study} family of inferential statements is the collection of statements to be made about whether the test compound of each study in the family has efficacy or not.